-The real-time clock counter consists of second, minute, hour, AM/PM, day, month, year, and day of the week counters and it performs counting up using the RTC1S signal.
-It has the following functions as well.
+The real-time clock counters consist of one second counter and three minute, hour, AM/PM, day, month, year, and day of the week counters and they perform counting up using the RTC1S signal.
+These counters have the following functions as well.